samy30/Project-Docker/README.md

 # Project-Docker

-this is a simple rest api developed with golang with a mysql database and shipped in docker dontainers.
+this is a simple rest api developed with golang with a mysql database and shipped in docker containers.

 To run the project you need access to an environment in which are installed **Docker** && **Docker composer**